Mlaiel/iacherie/docs/governance/DATA_GOVERNANCE_COMPLIANCE.md

 ## 📊 Comprehensive Data Governance Framework

-This document outlines the complete data governance and compliance implementation for the Ainflue platform, ensuring GDPR, CCPA, and other regulatory compliance while maintaining data utility and security.
+This document outlines the complete data governance and compliance implementation for the IA Chérie platform, ensuring GDPR, CCPA, and other regulatory compliance while maintaining data utility and security.

 ### 🎯 Overview